Last updated on July 24th, 2025 at 12:58 pm

 By engaging in interdisciplinary peer review, researchers have the opportunity to overcome disciplinary barriers, combine various methodologies, and tackle intricate research inquiries that necessitate multidisciplinary approaches.

-Peer review is a process that maintains academic integrity and research ethics by verifying that research follows ethical norms and rules.
+Peer review is a process that ensures academic integrity and research ethics by verifying that research adheres to established ethical norms and guidelines.

-Reviewers evaluate whether researchers have adhered to established protocols for conducting research, collecting and analyzing data, and addressing ethical concerns such as obtaining informed consent, maintaining confidentiality, and mitigating potential hazards to participants.
+Reviewers assess whether researchers have adhered to established protocols for conducting research, collecting and analyzing data, and addressing ethical concerns, including obtaining informed consent, maintaining confidentiality, and mitigating potential hazards to participants.

 Through the enforcement of ethical standards and norms, it plays a crucial role in protecting the well-being of study participants, preserving public confidence, and maintaining the academic community’s credibility and reputation.